devopsdojoconsortium/dojoconsortium.org/content/en/docs/delivery-system-improvement-journey.md

 After stabilizing the quality signal, we can track where most of the defects are detected and the type of defects they are.
 Start tracking the trends for the number of defects found in each environment and the root cause distribution of the defects to inform the test suite improvement plan.
-Then focus the improvements on moving the majority of defect detection to closer to the developer.
-The ultimate goal is for most defects to be trapped in the developers environment and not leak into the deployment pipeline.
+Then focus the improvements on moving the majority of defect detection closer to the developer.
+The ultimate goal is for most defects to be trapped in the developer's environment and not leak into the deployment pipeline.

 ## 3. Continuous Improvement